-As deputy attorney general, he was responsible for day-to-day operations of the Justice Department and oversaw its agencies, including the FBI.
+As deputy attorney general, he is responsible for day-to-day operations of the Justice Department and oversees its agencies, including the FBI.

-How was he involved in the Russia investigation?
+How is he involved in the Russia investigation?

 According to a memo from Republicans on the House Intelligence Committee, Rosenstein signed at least one FISA surveillance application that targeted Carter Page, a former foreign policy adviser on Trump’s campaign.

 Did he have something to do with Comey’s firing?

 Democrats were critical of Rosenstein after the White House used a memo he'd crafted as a reason to fire FBI Director James Comey in May 2017.
 Rosenstein reportedly drafted the memo after Trump had expressed his desire to fire Comey.

 Rosenstein later told lawmakers he stood by his memo.
 He said it was “not a finding of official misconduct” or “a statement of reasons to justify a for-cause termination.”

 "Notwithstanding my personal affection for Director Comey, I thought it was appropriate to seek a new leader,” Rosenstein said.

 What has the White House said about him?